quanle0711/MockMessengerIonic/README.md

 # Mock Messenger Ionic

-## SWEN325 - Second Trimester 2018 - Victory University
+## SWEN325 - Second Trimester 2018 - Victoria University

 An Android and IOS compatible messaging app that is created with the Ionic framework.
 Data storage is hosted on the Google Firebase cloud platform.